sstelfox/stelfox.net/content/blog/2019-03-27-merging-overlapping-subnets.md

 You'll want to replace `{other public IP}` with the public IP of the tunnel host in the opposite network.
-For example if this is the security group for the west tunnel host, you'd be allowing the traffic from `7.7.7.7`.
+For example if this is the security group for the `west` tunnel host, you'd be allowing the traffic from `7.7.7.7`.

 If you're doing this in another environment you may also need `UDP/4500` from the other public IP when NAT traversal is required.
 AWS EC2 instances are NAT'd [but we can work around that][1] and will include that later on.

-With the security groups in place, the local firewalls configured make sure each host can ping each other.
+With the security groups in place, and the local firewalls configured make sure each host can ping each other.
 If they can great!
-If not, double check all the IPs, security group rule, and iptables rules all match what I have here.
+If not, double check all the IPs, security group rules, and iptables rules all match what I have documented here.

 ## The IPSec Tunnel

 This tunnel provides strong authentication and encryption for all the traffic that will be exchanged between the two networks.
-We've already installed the required packages we just need to configure the various bits.
+We've already installed the required packages we just need to configure the various pieces to get it running.

 First let's handle the firewall.
 In the `/etc/sysconfig/iptables` file we standardized on earlier we need to add a couple of rules to each tunnel host